coallaoh/Principles/goals/README.md

 **5-year goal (2022-2027)**

-- Get AI to the next level: Scalable Trustworthy AI (STAI) @ University of Tübingen
+- Get AI to the next level: Scalable Trustworthy AI (STAI)
-    - People started to care about the trustworthiness of AI.
+    - Trustworthiness of AI is one of the major blockers for AI to be a game-changer in productivity.
-    - But the techniques are, by and large, being verified at a smaller scale.
+    - Current techniques are, by and large, being verified at a smaller scale.
     - How to bridge the gap between the large-scale needs and the current trustworthiness technology?
 - Learn to run multiple research projects in parallel, efficiently.
     - 10 PhD students and 5 postdocs/research scientists.